About Kyorin Group

 3. Audit Organization

-Internal audits are conducted by the Internal Audit Office, which is staffed by seven employees, reports directly to the president and is independent from other sections.
-Based on yearly auditing plans, the Internal Audit Office regularly assesses and evaluates the effectiveness and efficiency of the legal compliance and internal control systems in every section of the parent and Group companies.
+Internal audits are conducted by the Internal Audit Office, which is staffed by six employees who report directly to the president, and is independent from other sections.
+Based on yearly auditing plans, the Internal Audit Office regularly assesses and evaluates the effectiveness and efficiency of the legal compliance and internal control systems in the parent and Group companies.
 After an audit, the office communicates any problems or areas that need improvement directly to the president and makes the appropriate recommendations.

 Another function of the office is to evaluate the Group’s internal controls over financial reporting.
-The office evaluates the maintenance and operation of these internal controls according to a predetermined scope for evaluation, and makes a report to the President.
+The office evaluates the development and operation of these internal controls according to a predetermined scope for evaluation, and makes a report to the president.

 Corporate auditors conduct audits in line with an auditing policy and plan set by the Board of Auditors at the beginning of each fiscal year.
-In addition to participating in important meetings, including those of the Board of Directors and the Management Committee, corporate auditors implement comprehensive audits by checking documents and other materials relating to key decisions and inspecting departments, facilities and Group companies.
+In addition to participating in important meetings, including those of the Board of Directors and the Management Committee, corporate auditors implement comprehensive audits by checking documents and other materials relating to important decisions and inspecting departments, facilities, and Group companies.

-Under our adopted system, if someone discovers that an executive officer or employee is acting in contravention of either laws and regulations, or the Company’s Articles of Incorporation, they immediately notify the corporate auditors.
+Under our adopted system, if executives or regular employees discover that an executive officer or employee is acting in contravention of either laws and regulations, or the Company’s Articles of Incorporation, they immediately notify the corporate auditors.
 We are working to establish an environment conducive to more efficient audits by corporate auditors by coordinating closely with executives and regular employees and by fostering deeper understanding of audits.
-Furthermore, we assign auditing staff to assist the duties of the corporate auditors as necessary, and these human resources are carefully checked by directors and auditors to ensure that they are independent.

 (Names of certified public accountants)

-A further 7 certified public accountants and 12 assistant accountants assisted with the audit.
+A further 9 certified public accountants, 4 assistant accountants and 14 others assisted with the audit.

-The Board of Auditors provides a forum for close, regular exchange of information with the Internal Audit Office and the accounting auditing firm, thereby enhancing the auditing system.
+The Board of Auditors provides a forum for close, regular exchange of information and opinions with the Internal Audit Office and the accounting auditing firm, thereby enhancing the auditing system.

-4. Overview of Personnel, Capital and Trading Relationships Between the Company and the Outside Directors and Outside Auditors
+4. Overview of Personnel, Capital and Trading Relationships between the Company and the Outside Directors and Outside Corporate Auditors

 None to report.